Published on September 15, 2023

 Graduate Entry at St Andrews Medical School

 St Andrews offers a 4-year graduate entry program (A101 Scottish Graduate Entry Medicine (ScotGEM) MBChB).
-It is designed to develop doctors interested in a career as a medical generalist within NHS Scotland.
+The course aims to develop doctors interested in a career as a medical generalist within NHS Scotland.

 The first and second year are led by the University of St Andrews whilst the third and fourth year are led by the University of Dundee.

 This program is only open to applicants who are classed as Home or RUK (rest of UK) for fee purposes.
-Those who are classed as overseas for fee purposes are not eligible to apply for this course.
+Students who are ‘overseas’ for fee purposes are not eligible to apply for this course.
 There are 55 to 70 places available for this course.

 The requirements for this course are at least a 2.1 or equivalent in your previous degree.
-In addition, the following is also required.
+Further requirements include;

 Please see St Andrews School of Medicine for further information about the graduate entry Medicine course, entry requirements, tuition fees and funding options.